DerekPascarella/TeamInnocent-EnglishPatchPCFX/README.md

    <img src="https://github.com/DerekPascarella/TeamInnocent-EnglishPatchPCFX/blob/main/images/instructions_1.png?raw=true">
    <br>
    <li>Lanch the <tt>apply_patch.bat</tt> script and watch for status messages as it applies the patch.</li>
    <li>Upon successful completion, the patched disc image (in CUE/ISO/BIN format) will reside in the <tt>patched_disc_image</tt> folder.
-This disc image is acceptable for burning, or for using with an emulator.</li>
+This disc image is acceptable for burning and using on real PC-FX hardware, or for using with an emulator.</li>
 </ol>

 <h2>Credits</h2>